 There are a few little complaints I have about this lens.

 The minimum focus distance is 40cm.
-That doesn’t seem like a lot, but when you compare and get used to all the other modern 35mm lenses it starts to feel like a lot.
+That doesn’t seem like a lot, but when you compare it to all the other modern 35mm lenses, it starts to feel like a lot.
 I like getting close with 35mm like with my Nikon 35mm or my Fujifilm X100V, but with this lens, you just can’t get very close.
 By comparison, the Nikon Z 35mm f1.8 is 25cm, almost half, and the Nikon 40mm f2 is even 29cm.

 It’s a pretty lengthy minimum focus distance for a 35mm lens.
 Almost feels like a Leica lens.
 My Voigtlander 35mm f1.7 is 50cm by comparison.

-The built-in Aperture ring is a nice touch, I love that the ring clicks into the A mode, so you can just set it and use it like any Nikon lens where you control your aperture with your front dial.
-Otherwise, the aperture ring is de-clicked, it’s also pretty stiff and not very smooth and is a little difficult to grip with the way it’s set up.
+The built-in Aperture ring is a nice touch.
+I love that the ring clicks into the A mode, so you can just set it and use it like any Nikon lens, where you control your aperture with your front dial.
+Otherwise, the aperture ring is de-clicked; it’s also pretty stiff, not very smooth, and a little difficult to grip with the way it’s set up.

-Those are pretty much my only issues with the build, other than the lens hood doesn’t give you confidence with the way it snaps on.
+Those are pretty much my only issues with the build, other than the lens hood, which doesn’t give you confidence in how it snaps on.

 Next, autofocus.